boztalay/Timelapser/README.md

 * APP_NAME is the name of the application you want to record
 * INTERVAL_IN_SECS is the interval between frame captures, in seconds
 * OUTPUT_DIR is an empty or nonexistant directory to store the frames

+You can stop the recording with a good 'ol keyboard interrupt

 TODO
 ----